Jasminum elongatum

-Jasminum elongatum, is a species of flowering plant in the family Oleaceae.
+Jasminum elongatum is a species of flowering plant in the family Oleaceae.

 This scrambling evergreen shrub can be grown in the sun or semi-shade.
 It has pinnate leaves and masses of white, strongly-scented, star-shaped flowers.
 This is one of native species of jasmine that naturally occur in East Asia.
 Vine stem diameters to 4 cm recorded.
-Usually grows as a vine but can flower and fruit as a shrub.
+It usually grows as a vine but can flower and fruit as a shrub.